 The Southwest is an incredibly diverse region of the U.S., featuring arid deserts, rolling plains, and also mountainous forests.
 Much the same, the colleges from this area are also diverse–from giant state universities that stand for educational excellence to small, private liberal arts colleges.

 We analyzed hundreds of colleges in the region based on various measures, including campus diversity, student outcomes, selectivity, and more.

 (Note: For the purposes of these rankings, we included states west of Louisiana, including Texas.)

-These are the 25 best colleges in the southwestern U.S.:
+These are the 25 best southwestern U.S college university rankings: